An oil painting of three passions

 On the night that Jesus was betrayed, He celebrated the Passover with His disciples.
 He Himself became our Passover Lamb.
 The Passover card celebrates God’s deliverance for us through Yeshua’s blood.
 The card includes the artist’s notes and a celebration greeting on the inside.
 Here is some of the text included on the back of the card:

-The celebration of the Feast of Lots or Purim (poo reem’) begins at sundown on March 9th this year.
+The celebration of the Feast of Lots or Purim (poo reem’) is celebrated in the Spring.
 The first Feast of Purim was recorded in the Megillah, the Scroll of Esther.

 When I decided to add the Purim Art Card to The Feasts of Israel Fulfilled Collection, I had no idea how difficult it would be… Capturing the dazzle and gold leaf reflections from the original art to reproduce for the printer was daunting!